-Once you complete the general education and degree requirements for graduation, you will be eligible to apply for the appropriate associate's degree from Lake Michigan College.
-If you complete requirements for a certificate program, you will be eligible to apply for a Certificate of Achievement.
+Once you complete the general education and degree requirements for graduation, you will be eligible to apply for the appropriate bachelor's or associate's degree from Lake Michigan College.
+If you complete the requirements for a certificate program, you will be eligible to apply for a Certificate of Achievement or a Level 1 Certificate.
 You may graduate at the end of the fall or spring semesters or summer term, with commencement exercises held annually at the close of the spring semester in early May.
 Participation in commencement does not mean that you have completed all of the requirements for your degree or certificate.